top of page

 A Disability Expert from Universal Orlando should call you to sent up your accommodations.
 We, however did not actually receive a phone call.
 A couple of days before our trip I called and chatted with someone at Universal Orlando.
 They told us we would be able to complete that step onsite at Guest Relations.
 We were also told that for Universal Hollywood you would be required to complete this step over the phone, it could not be done in person.

-You will need to show your IBCCES card either online or on the IBCCES IAC Accessibility Card app at Guest Relations.
+The guest will need to go to Guest Services in the park on their first parkday with thier whole party.
+The person who hs pre-qualified will need to show theirIBCCES Accessibility Card in the IBCCES app at Guest Relations.
 A printed copy of the card will not be accepted.
-Guest Relations will then issue you a physical card.
-You will then present that physical card at attractions and receive a come back time of the current wait time minus ten minutes.
+Guest Relations will then, ask a few questions about the struggles that come with the disability, and if they approve it, issue a physical card.
+Again, the physical card will be presented at attractions and the guest will receive a come back time of the current wait time minus ten minutes.
 They physically write the time on the card, it is not done in the app.
-You can return any time after the allotted time and are funneled into the Express Pass line.
-If the wait is less than 10 minutes, you will be directed down the Express Pass line immediately.
-You may only have one disability come back time scheduled at a time.
+The guest can return any time after the allotted time and will be funneled into the Express Pass line.
+If the wait is less than 10 minutes, guests will be directed down the Express Pass line immediately.
+Only one disability come back time can be scheduled at a time.

 What happens if a guest does not manage to preregister for an IBCCES IAC?